History

 Pediatric outpatient department check-in at the UCI-Fred Hutch Cancer Centre.

-Cancer is an urgent and growing global health issue with more than two-thirds of all cancer deaths occurring in low- and middle- income countries.
-Many of the highest-burden cancers in these regions are associated with infectious diseases, including HIV, human papillomavirus and viral hepatitis.
+Cancer is an urgent and growing global health issue with more than two-thirds of all cancer deaths occurring in low- and middle-income countries.
+Many of the highest-burden cancers in these regions are associated with infectious diseases, including HIV, human papillomavirus, and viral hepatitis.

 Uganda and other East African countries are faced with increasing cancer incidence and continue to see higher rates of infection-associated cancers compared with higher-income regions.

-For over a decade, the UCI-Fred Hutch Collaboration has partnered to conduct cancer and infectious disease research and to support capacity building for research and clinical care at the UCI.
+For over a decade, the UCI-Fred Hutch Collaboration has partnered to conduct cancer and infectious disease research and to support capacity building for research and clinical care at UCI.
 Most of the Collaboration’s efforts occur at the state-of-the-art UCI-Fred Hutch Cancer Centre on Mulago Hill in Kampala, Uganda.

 UCI-Fred Hutch Collaboration Timeline